The Huskies' relief pitchers have combined to post a 2.12 ERA this year

 UConn vs UCF AAC Tournament (photo by Stephen Slade)

-Josh MacDonald joined Jim Penders' staff in 2012 and recently completed his fourth season as the Husky pitching coach.
+Josh MacDonald joined Jim Penders' staff in 2012 and recently completed his fifth season as the Husky pitching coach.
 Under MacDonald, UConn has posted three of its four best team ERAs since 1980.

 In 2015, MacDonald led the Husky pitching staff to its first sub-3.00 team ERA since 1977, placing 14th in the country and second in The American with a 2.94 mark.
 The Huskies were also 14th in the country with a 1.20 WHIP and placed eighth in the nation with 7.53 hits allowed/nine innings.
 Leading the way was Third Team All-American Carson Cross, who became the 11th pitcher to earn All-America honors in program history before a 14th round selection by the St. Louis Cardinals in the 2015 MLB Draft.
 Cross was joined by Anthony Kay to make UConn the only team in The American with two First Team All-Conference performers.
 Kay became the first selection to the 2015 USA Baseball Collegiate National Team during the season.